 In the Iron Age, 10-15 Chieftans held seats in northern Norway.
-One of these seats were at Borg in Lofoten and is the only place where the Chieftan’s home was actually found.
-In the History Channel’s series, Vikings you can see this type of home (long house) realized as Ragnar Lothbrok’s home.
-Just like Ragnar’s home there are several rooms consisting of living quarters, gildhall (dining hall) and an animal stable which has been transformed into an exhibition room sharing Norse Mythology noted as the Viking’s belief system.
+One of these seats was at Borg in Lofoten and is the only place where the Chieftan’s home was actually found.
+In the History Channel’s series, Vikings you can see this type of home (longhouse) realized as Ragnar Lothbrok’s home.
+Just like Ragnar’s home, there are several rooms consisting of living quarters, guildhall (dining hall) and an animal stable which has been transformed into an exhibition room sharing Norse Mythology noted as the Viking’s belief system.

 It is here where Norway’s most historic battle, the Battle of Stiklestad in 1030, took place and became the most important marker as the country’s transition from paganism to Christianity.
 At the end of July you can experience “St. Olav Days at Stiklestad” with its concerts, plays, guided tours, lectures, excursions and activities for the whole family.
 During St. Olav Days is the St. Olav Drama which depicts the events before and after the historic battle.